 If you need to take the TSI assessment, we STRONGLY encourage you to test prior to RRO.
 This may mean you need to arrive a day before your scheduled RRO session.

 Yes, all of these departments will be at RRO during the Resource Fair.
 However, we suggest trying to take care of these items before arriving at RRO.
-Check the Admitted Student Dashboard for a list of all items to complete prior to attending RRO.
+Check the Admitted Student Tasklist for a list of all items to complete prior to attending RRO.

 If you still have questions, please contact us at: